DoomsdayDevice/onenote-to-org/README.md

 A python script that converts html files exported from Onenote to Emacs Org-mode format.
 *Work in progress*.

-oto.py: takes a Onenote page exported to html format and converts it to org-mode
-    First arg: input file/folder
-    Second arg: output folder
-divider.py:
+To convert:
+`python oto.py file_or_folder_name output_folder_name`

 pass the `--divide` flag if you are importing an entire notebook with many pages